MdTanzimFerdous/Meet-Doctor-trainning/README.md

 # Meet-Doctor-trainning
-Please look for master brance
+Kindly, go to master brance for the project.
+Thank you.